KarenAdkins84/BlogStack/README.md

 To run locally, install above dependencies and run 'npm i' in the terminal To start: npm run server
 To view: http://localhost/9000
-Or just visit the deployed application!

-## Deployed Application

 ### Github Repo
 https://github.com/KarenAdkins84/BlogStack